Security camera buying guide

-Using the internet to keep an eye on your home
+Wireless cameras can keep an eye on your home over the internet

 It's not always practical to ask the neighbours to watch the house while you're on holiday.
 An alternative can be to install a wireless security camera and use technology and the internet to keep an eye on things yourself.